 A number of organizations and efforts try to pull together or harmonize standards across a number of areas, including:

 - Commonwell Health Alliance, a consortium of leading EHR system vendors “devoted to the simple vision that a patient’s data should be available to patients and providers regardless of where care occurs” with an explicit goal “to adopt common standards and protocols to provide sustainable, cost-effective, trusted access to patient data.”
+Commonwell’s architecture is centered around a central coordinating hub with both a master patient index (MPI) and Record Locator Service (RLS) which acts as a broker for participating organizations in performing queries of patient data; it only returns an aggregated C-CDA document in response to a query.
 In December 2016 Commonwell and Carequality announced an interoperability collaboration.

 - DirectTrust is “an independent non-profit trade association created by and for participants in the Direct community, our common goal being to establish and maintain a national Security and Trust Framework in support of Direct exchange.”

 - Health Level 7 (HL7) represents the core of standards-based interoperability.
 HL7 develops a wide range of standards covering many areas of health IT.

 - Healthcare Services Platform Consortium (HSPC): HSPC is a provider-led membership organizations whose mission is to “improve health by creating a vibrant, open ecosystem of interoperable applications, knowledge, content, and services.”
 Their primary activities involve creating a general-purpose healthcare systems-oriented architecture model and reference implementation to improve interoperability.